JohnnyMilkshakes/pong/PROPOSAL.md

 ## MVP User Stories

+* As a user, I want to see the game instructions so that I understand how to play and what the rules are.

 * As a user, I want to start a new game of Pong with a delay timer so I am ready when it starts.